 These are the most common questions but if you still haven't learnt what you wanted to learn from this blog post, check out the other FAQs below!

 How do you clean beeswax wraps?

-With cold water and mild dish washing detergent (or a dish washing soap bar!).
+With cold water and mild dish washing detergent.
 Let the wraps drip dry then store them in a drawer or cupboard.